terramate-io/terramate/docs/cli/orchestration/scripts.md

 ### Visibility

 To be able to call a script, it needs to be visible to the current working directory.
-Script are generally visible within their scope, as defined in the last section, but additionally they are also visible to all their parent directories.
+Scripts are generally visible within their scope, as defined in the last section, but additionally, they are also visible to all their parent directories.
 This enables us to call a script from the project root without knowing where it is actually defined as also shown in **Figure D**.